myCPE

 In general, enrolled agents are available to help clients throughout the year.
 EAs often develop strategies for dealing with IRS matters as part of their job duties.
 EAs help their clients to reach satisfactory agreements about payment plans, estimations, and settlements.

-Job Tasks For Enrolled Agents
+Job Tasks For EA

 As an enrolled agent, you should be prepared to perform the following duties: